Feglawy/cpp_template/README.md

 - `cmake/`: This directory can store additional CMake configuration files.
 - `tests/`: (Optional) Contains all test files
+- `data/` : Store resources and data files in this direcotry

 ## How to Configure and Build the Project